How to Add Characters in Excel (with Formula, Flash Fill & VBA)

 Entering the first name with joined character

-• Drag down the fill handle to achieve the same effect
+• Drag down the fill handle.

 using the autofull feature to fill the range of cell C5:C12 with joined characters